pflarue/ardop/docs/Host_Interface_Commands.md

 - Arguments: None, `TRUE` or `FALSE`
 - `CMDTRACE` returns `CMDTRACE TRUE`
 - `CMDTRACE FALSE` returns `CMDTRACE now FALSE`

 #### CONSOLELOG

 Changes the console log level, the information printed to the terminal where ardopcf was invoked.
-The higher the loglevel, the more is logged to the console.
+The lower the loglevel, the more is logged to the console.
+The parameters used for CONSOLELOG were changed in ardopcf v1.0.4.1.3 with the introduction of a new logging system.

 - Mode: ANY
-- Arguments: None, loglevel integer 0-8
+- Arguments: None, loglevel integer 0
 - `CONSOLELOG` returns `CONSOLELOG 6`
 - `CONSOLELOG 1` returns `CONSOLELOG 1`

 #### CWID

 Send a morse code identifier of `MYCALL` after the `IDFRAME` frame is sent, if enabled.